 Verification can be an intimidating process, but you can get it done in a few steps.
 Here’s how to do it.

-What Do I Need to Verify My Business?
+How do I use Google to Verify My Business?

 Option 1: Verify My Business By Mail

-On the app, you have to tap the business you want to verify and select the “Enter code” button.
+On the GMB app, tap the business you want to verify and select the “Enter code” button and follow the same process.

 Option 2: Verify My Business By Email

-After choosing a specific business and clicking on the “Verify now” button you have to choose the email option as a verification method.
-You should see a message in your inbox that contains a code.
+After choosing a specific business and clicking on the “Verify now” button, you can choose the email option as a verification method (if it’s available).
+You should then see a message in your inbox that contains a code.
+Enter that code in the GMB dashboard, or you can click the “Verify” button in the email message.
+The same process also works on the GMB app.

 Option 3: Verify My Business By Phone